-These searchable lists are a valuable nationwide reference-point for both upcoming and recently completed stud and herd bull sales information.
-This presentation is designed to assist bull buyers making decisions about upcoming purchases, and industry stakeholders interested in recent bull sales results.
+These searchable lists are a valuable nationwide resource for both upcoming and recently completed stud and herd bull sales information.
+This presentation is designed to assist bull buyers making decisions about upcoming purchases, and industry stakeholders interested in recent sales results.
 Both lists are fully searchable by breed, time-frame, region and specific stud prefix.
-Over time, the list will grow into a valuable statistical resource.

 Many producers focus solely on Birth weight EBVs to address issues around poor calving, genetics editor Al Rayner writes in this week’s genetics review.
 However many people may be overlooking the mature size of their cows, and are not managing nutrition to get them in calf, or are managing pre-calving nutrition poorly.
 There is also the risk of focussing on birth weight and impacting growth traits as a result.
 There is a better option if there really is an issue with calving ease, and that is to use the calving ease EBV (direct) which will also be less antagonistic to growth…Read MoreGenetics editor Alastair Rayner, September 10, 2019

 High-performing Charolais x Angus entries claimed the overall domestic market title, while straightbred Angus entries topped the 100-day grainfed class in the RAS of NSW 2019 Sydney Royal Beef Challenge finalised last week…Read MoreAlastair Rayner, September 9, 2019